-- Babylon 5 - "Thirdspace"'', Captain Sheridan's suit runs straight into this trope.
+- In "Thirdspace", Captain Sheridan's suit runs straight into this trope.

 - The same thing is done whenever people are shown wearing gas masks (which happens quite a bit, as they have to go into parts of the station with non-oxygen atmospheres every so often).
 JMS stated that he's well aware of how unrealistic this is, but he also knows that audiences want to see the actors faces.

-- "Silence in the Library" features helmets with blue lights shining into the face around the mouth area.
+- "Silence in the Library"/"Forest of the Dead" features helmets with blue lights shining into the face around the mouth area.

 - But those lights can be turned on and off at will, so likely the point was to let you hold a conversation while wearing them.